-Plaintiff brings a claim of negligent infliction of emotional distress against defendant.
+Plaintiffs bring claims of negligent infliction of emotional distress against defendant.

-Plaintiff alleges that Wisner's examination was committed with reckless disregard for plaintiff.
-He also alleges that Wisner's conduct was extreme and outrageous as well as the direct and proximate cause of plaintiff's foreseeable mental distress.
-Plaintiff's injuries include: past, present, and future shame, humiliation, medically significant emotional distress, lost enjoyment of life, lost sleep, and anger.
-Plaintiff alleges that his mental distress was extreme, severe, medically diagnosable, and significant such that no reasonable person should be expected to endure it.
+Plaintiffs allege that Wisner's examination of J.H. and offensive inquiries into their sex lives was committed with reckless disregard for plaintiffs.
+They also alleges that Wisner's conduct was extreme and outrageous as well as the direct and proximate cause of plaintiffs' foreseeable mental distress.

+Plaintiffs' injuries include: past, present, and future shame, humiliation, medically significant emotional distress, and anger.
+M.H. claims additional injuries in her consortium claim.
+Plaintiffs allege that their mental distress was extreme, severe, medically diagnosable, and significant such that no reasonable person should be expected to endure it.

-Defendant claims that plaintiff has failed to show a qualifying physical injury to support a claim for negligent infliction of emotional distress under Kansas law.
+Defendant claims that plaintiffs have failed to show a qualifying physical injury to support a claim for negligent infliction of emotional distress under Kansas law.